Parity-dependent double degeneracy and spectral statistics in the projected dice lattice

 with $\alpha$ as the only free parameter since the coefficients $A_\alpha$ and $C_\alpha$ are fixed by the conditions $\int P^k(s)\dd{s} = 1$ and $\int sP^k(s) \dd{s} = \langle s\rangle = 1$.
 Within the simplest approximation of the Wigner surmise generalized to arbitrary order $k$, the exponent $\alpha$ is given by \cite{Tekur_2018_Phys.Rev.B_Higherorderspacingratios, Rao_2020_Phys.Rev.B_Higherorderlevelspacings}

 where the Dyson index takes values $\beta = 1,2,4$ for the GOE, GUE, GSE respectively.
-The effective index $\beta^*$ and order $k^*$, which best describe the numerical results, are obtained by comparing the fitted value $\alpha_{\rm fit}$ to an improved version of Eq.~\eqref{eq:alphabk}~\cite{Shir_2025_J.Phys.A:Math.Theor._Surmiserandommatrices,supplementary}.
+The effective index $\beta^*$ and order $k^*$, which best describe the numerical results, are obtained by comparing the fitted value $\alpha_{\rm fit}$ to an improved version of Eq.~\eqref{eq:alphabk}~\cite{Shir_2025_J.Phys.A:Math.Theor._Surmiserandommatrices, supplementary}.
 The analogue of Eqs.~\eqref{eq:kNN_wigner} and \eqref{eq:alphabk} for non-overlapping gap ratios is given in Refs.~\cite{Atas_2013_Phys.Rev.Lett._DistributionRatioConsecutive, Atas_2013_J.Phys.A:Math.Theor._Jointprobabilitydensities, Tekur_2018_Phys.Rev.B_Higherorderspacingratios}.

 A complication arises when the spectrum is the superposition of $m$ independent subsequences, as can occur due to unresolved symmetries or Hilbert-space fragmentation.
 Levels belonging to different subsequences do not repel, causing 1NN statistics to appear closer to the Poisson distribution even when each subsequence is well described by a Gaussian ensemble~\cite{Bleher_2001__Randommatrixmodels, Anderson_2009__IntroductionRandomMatrices, Deift_2014__Randommatrixtheory, Giraud_2022_Phys.Rev.X_ProbingSymmetriesQuantum}.
-To determine $m$, in addition to the fitting procedure described above, we also compare against the distribution $P^k(s/r,\beta,m)$, the superposition of $m$ independent blocks with index $\beta$.
-We write $P^k(s/r, \beta, 1) = P^k(s/r, \beta)$ for a single block.
-The distributions $P^k(s/r,\beta,m)$ are generated by Monte Carlo sampling and the closest matching one as a function of $m$ is chosen by minimizing the Kolmogorov-Smirnov distance~\cite{Massey_1951_JournaloftheAmericanStatisticalAssociation_KolmogorovSmirnovTestGoodness, Stephens_1974_JournaloftheAmericanStatisticalAssociation_EDFStatisticsGoodness} and the mean-square deviation~\cite{supplementary}.
+To determine $m$, in addition to the fitting procedure described above, we also compare against the distribution $P^k(\xi,\beta,m)$, which denotes the $k$th-order spectral statistic for a superposition of $m$ independent blocks with Dyson index $\beta$.
+Here, $\xi=s$ corresponds to the $k$NN spacing distribution, while $\xi=r$ corresponds to the non-overlapping $k$th-order gap-ratio distribution.
+We write $P^k(\xi,\beta,1)=P^k(\xi,\beta)$ for a single block.
+The distributions $P^k(\xi,\beta,m)$ are generated by Monte Carlo sampling, and the closest matching one as a function of $m$ is chosen by minimizing the Kolmogorov--Smirnov distance~\cite{Massey_1951_JournaloftheAmericanStatisticalAssociation_KolmogorovSmirnovTestGoodness, Stephens_1974_JournaloftheAmericanStatisticalAssociation_EDFStatisticsGoodness} and the mean-square deviation~\cite{supplementary}.